|

 we turn a normal exception into another that represents a serious condition.

-Many other exceptions are regular "checked" exceptions (see the exception
+As mentioned above, many other exceptions are regular "checked" exceptions (see the exception

 hierarchy for more details), which means that if your method throws it, you will have to